Nigel Farage: Personal life

-Farage resides in Single Street, a hamlet in the London Borough of Bromley, "around the corner from his mother".
+Between 2015 and 2017 Farage lived in Single Street, a hamlet in the London Borough of Bromley, "around the corner from his mother".
+As of May 2025, Farage owns several properties, including one worth around £1 million in Downe, two houses in Lydd-on-Sea, and a property in Tandridge.
+He said in November 2024 that he intended to live in Clacton-on-Sea, within his constituency, in a home that he said had been bought, for security reasons, in the name of his partner, Laure Ferrari.

 He has been married twice.
-In 1988 he married Irish nurse Gráinne Hayes, with whom he has two children.
-The couple divorced in 1997.
-In 1999 he married Kirsten Mehr, a German national; the couple have two children.
-In April 2018, Farage said that the children have both British and German passports and that they speak "perfect German".
-Farage has spoken of how they have been teased because of their relation to him.
+In 1988 he married Gráinne Hayes, an Irish nurse with whom he has two sons.
+They divorced in 1997.
+In 1999 he married Kirsten Mehr, a German national; the couple have two daughters.
+In April 2018 Farage said that the children have both British and German passports and that they speak "perfect German".
 He has made reference to his German wife in response to criticisms that he is "anti-Europe", while he himself says he is merely anti-EU.
 Farage employed his wife Kirsten as his parliamentary secretary and in April 2014 he said that "nobody else could do that job".
-In February 2017, his wife told the Press Association that they were living "separate lives" and that Farage had "moved out of the family home a while ago".

-In a BBC interview with Rachel Johnson in May 2017, he described himself as "53, separated, skint", citing 20 years of campaigning as the reason for both.
-In 2023, it was reported that Farage had been in a relationship with the French politician Laure Ferrari for several years.
+In February 2017 his wife told the Press Association that they were living "separate lives" and that Farage had "moved out of the family home a while ago".
+In May 2017, he described himself as "53, separated, skint", citing 20 years of campaigning as the reason for both.
+In 2023 it was reported that Farage had been in a relationship with the French politician Laure Ferrari for several years.
 They first met in 2007 when Ferrari was working as a waitress.

 On 25 November 1985, Farage was hit by a car after a night out, and suffered injury to his head and left leg, the latter nearly requiring amputation.
-He was in casts for 11 months but recovered, and the nurse who treated him became his first wife.
+He was in casts for 11 months, but recovered, and the nurse who treated him became his first wife.
 On 26 December 1986, Farage first felt symptoms of what was later discovered to be testicular cancer.
 He had the left testicle removed, and the cancer had not spread to any other organs.